TRUMPF-IoT/cdeDocs/docs/thebook/cdeSampleSolution.md

 3) Adding the NMI Plugin to the Host
 4) Adding plugins from our Plugins Depot
 5) Connecting the Host to the Cloud Relay
+6) Diagnosing issues with Relays
+7) Communication between Plugins
+8) Using the Rules Engine
-6) Creating an installer for the Solution
+9) Creating an installer for the Solution
-7) Publishing the installer to the WinGet Depot
+10) Publishing the installer to the WinGet Depot
-8) Customizing the NMI Skin
+8 Customizing the NMI Skin
 9) Securing the Host using SSL

 ## Getting Visual Studio Ready